uf2020/ccxt/Manual.md

 $kraken = new \ccxt\$id ();
 ```

-## Market Structure
+## Exchange Structure

-Every exchange market has a set of properties and methods, most of which you can override by passing an associative array of params to a market constructor.
+Every exchange has a set of properties and methods, most of which you can override by passing an associative array of params to an exchange constructor.
 You can also make a subclass and override everything.

 Here's an overview of base exchange properties with values added for example:

 ```
 {
-    'id':   'exchange'                  // lowercase string market id 'name': 'Exchange'                  // human-readable string
+    'id':   'exchange'                  // lowercase string exchange id 'name': 'Exchange'                  // human-readable string
     'countries': [ 'US', 'CN', 'EU' ],  // string or array of ISO country codes
     'urls': {